lane-webperformance/legion/README.md

 	  }
 	}

-Note a few things:

-* For the moment, legion doesn't separate HTTP and HTTPS traffic in in the statistical summary.
-HTTPS traffic is included under the protocol:HTTP heading.
+One important note:

-* If you look at the output outside of the protocol:HTTP block, you might see 5 successes and 10 failures.
+If you look at the output outside of the protocol:http(s) block, you might see 5 successes and 10 failures.
 Why?
 Because there were 5 successful requests, 5 failed requests, and 5 testcase iterations that failed to to complete (due to the 5 failed requests).

+Until we have a good UI to explain what each statistic means, it will be important to pay close attention to how each block is tagged.
+This is the only way you'll know what the block is measuring.